sjgaughran/amnh-museumomics/README.md

 ## Preparing for the workshop ##

-### **Required**: Getting started with R ###
+### Required: Getting started with R ###

-For the hands on portion of this workshop, we will be analyzing our SNP data set in R. R is an open-source statistical software package.
+For the hands-on portion of this workshop, we will be analyzing our SNP data set in R. R is an open-source statistical software package.
 We use it in conjunction with RStudio, an easy way to manage R code.

 Please try to get R set up on your computer before the workshop.
 To download R, go to:
             Windows: https://cran.r-project.org/bin/windows/base/